Chamal: History

 The name Chamal was formed from a literary word Chamalkaram which means 'the beauty'.
 A man who lived here in the past, despite the fact that the beauty of this place and thought that it was so named.

 Economy

 The major source of income in this village is agriculture.
 Majority of the population depend on the agriculture crops such as rice, vegetable, rubber, coconut, arecanut, ginger, pepper etc. A very minority only depend on business and government jobs.
 There are many self-help groups, small scale industries and a kudumbasree units active in this place.
 Other major sources of the people are products of agriculture, daily wagers, constructions and other businesses.

 Tourism

 The major tourist places in this village are poovanmala forest and Kulamala which are good for trekking and sightseeing.
-Wild animals like monkeys, deers, wild pigs, wild buffaloes and a large variety of insects and birds are found in the innermost forest area of both Kulamala and poovanmala forest.
+Wild animals like monkeys, deer, wild pigs, wild buffaloes and a large variety of insects and birds are found in the innermost forest area of both Kulamala and poovanmala forest.